donovan-h-parks/CompareM/README.md

 KT Konstantinidis and JM Tiedje.
 Towards a Genome-Based Taxonomy for Prokaryotes.
 J Bacteriol.
 Sep 2005.
 187(18): 62586264.

 Copyright © 2014 Donovan Parks.
-See LICENSE.txt for further details.
+See LICENSE for further details.